 Delta Water Quality

 The Delta watershed extends nearly 500 miles from the Cascade Range in the north to the Tehachapi Mountains in the south, and is bounded by the Sierra Mountain Range to the east and the Coast Range to the west.
-The watershed includes the largest estuary on the west coast of North and South America and the only inland Delta in the world: the Sacramento-San Joaquin Delta.
+The watershed includes one of the largest estuaries on the west coast of North and South America and the only inland Delta in the world: the Sacramento-San Joaquin Delta.
 Nearly half of the surface water in California starts as rain or snow and flows downstream through the Delta and out to the Pacific Ocean through the Golden Gate Strait.

 Good water quality is vital to key uses of water such as drinking water, fish and wildlife, agriculture, and recreational activities.
 Delta waterways are impaired by multiple pollutants including salinity, pathogens, pesticides, metals, mercury, nutrients, and invasive species.
 Many different entities monitor and work to improve water quality in the Delta.